akoskm/react-crash-course/exercises/README.md

 And the best part?

-While you're implementing features you understand, you get to focus on what really matters - **understanding React**.
+While you're implementing these features you're already familiar with you **exercise your React muscles**. 💪

 Welcome to the course where your React journey begins with something simple but complete.